Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs/AA_Go_Live_Process.md

 - Test your parsing logic using the following dummy FIP and FIU entities in the UAT CR using these Entity IDs: FIP89545, FIU00, FIU00020001, FIPGSP001-23.

 **As an API provider**
 - Create a new entity in the UAT CR to indicate the base URL of version 2.x implementation.
+It is advised that the existing UAT Entity ID of the AA remains unchanged to ensure FIUs and FIPs currently testing in UAT are not affected.
+New entity ID should contain all relevant information for both V1.1.2 and V2.X
 - Such changes can be made directly using the AA commons portal in the following format-

   `baseurl:"v1:<url for v1>, v2:<url for v2>"`